Dr. S. David Bernstein

 Dr. Bernstein was part of an elite group of threat experts invited to participate in a think tank for the National Institute of Occupational Safety and Health (NIOSH) and the Center for Disease Control (CDC) that resulted in their national publication on workplace violence [Workplace Violence Prevention Strategies and Research Needs.
 NIOSH publication number 2006-144]

-He is currently the President of the Connecticut Psychological Association’s Forensic Division, and on the board of The Northeast Chapter of ATAP.
+He is the former President (2012 to 2014) of the Connecticut Psychological Association’s Forensic Division, and on the board of The Northeast Chapter of ATAP.
 He was also named the 2012, 2013 and 2014 Best Medical /Psychological Consultant in Connecticut by the Connecticut Law Tribune.